Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/chapter1.md

 1. What are relevant markets to test and deploy an innovation?
 2. Which team should you lead to this adventure?
 You may know that some places in the world are more likely to begin an innovation, as well as some economical zones have specific qualities.
 For example: **Kaizen** or **Kakushi** in Japan or **Jugaad** in India and so on.

+It is worth to think about **an effectual way, to start with close analysis of the available resources and to infer from it the possible objectives and to iterate the process regularly**.